BMW i3 (2013-2022) range, battery & charging

-A battery upgrade for 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles
+A battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

 BMW i3 range

 Using a standard three-pin plug and regular domestic wall socket, it’ll take up to 20 hours to fully charge the BMW i3.
-However, fit a 7kW BMW i wallbox and you can reduce that to six hours.
-Plug into a 50kW rapid charger of the kind found in motorway services and you'll get an additional 100 miles of range in around 30 minutes.
+However, if you fit a domestic wallbox you can reduce that to six hours.
+Plug into a rapid charger of the kind found in many motorway service stations and you'll get an additional 100 miles of range in around half an hour.

 In This Review

-- 2Range, battery & charging - currently readingA battery upgrade for 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles
+- 2Range, battery & charging - currently readingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

 - 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV